 Symbolize the layer

-You'll set a minimum scale for the layer so the huts don't display at small scales.
-You'll also set scale-based sizing for the layer so the symbols get larger as you zoom in.
-Finally, you'll choose a symbol that shows up well on the imagery basemap.
+You'll set a minimum visibility scale for the Lodgings layer so the huts don't display at very small scales.
+You'll choose a new symbol and set scale-based sizing so the symbols get larger as you zoom in.

 - In the Contents pane, click the Lodgings layer to select it, if necessary.
 On the ribbon, click the Feature Layer tab.